thomas992/Lux/documentation/modules.md

-#  LoLa Module Format
+#  Lux Module Format

-Native LoLa has a binary module format that contains compiled intermediate code.
+Native Lux has a binary module format that contains compiled intermediate code.
 This format both contains meta-data like function names, but also the compiled code.

 ## Data Structure